Kids will have an awesome time building popular 2D and 3D shapes with these free STEM activity task cards!

 For the 3D shapes, it’s fun to include a variety of materials such as popsicle sticks, colored matchsticks and straws.
 That way kids can explore different materials and discover which ones are easier for building.

-For instance, straws are sometimes a bit easier for modelling because they are lightweight and can be easily cut into different lengths but they’re not as strong and durable as craft sticks.
+For instance, straws are sometimes a bit easier for modeling because they are lightweight and can be easily cut into different lengths but they’re not as strong and durable as craft sticks.
+The best part of this STEM activity is that you can tweak it many different ways!